Ceres offers 10% Holy Week fare cut amid oil price surge

 “This fare discount is one way of supporting our government and President Ferdinand Marcos Jr.’s program of ensuring that our countrymen spend a meaningful Holy Week with their loved ones,” he said.

-The discount will be implemented across all Ceres Bus operations in Southern Luzon, Visayas, and Mindanao, benefiting thousands of provincial-bound passengers during one of the busiest travel seasons of the year.
-(KOC)
+The discount will be implemented across all Ceres Bus operations in Southern Luzon, Visayas and Mindanao, benefiting thousands of provincial-bound passengers during one of the busiest travel seasons of the year.

+Despite elevated fuel costs, the company said it opted to absorb part of the impact to support commuters and contribute to broader efforts to stabilize transport expenses during a period of economic uncertainty. / KOC